katewhee/networking-course/_labs/nibbletorrent-peer.md

 2. Use [this template repository]({{ page.repo }}){:target="_blank"} to start the lab.

-# TODO

-- Set up tracker
-- Set up peers with only some of the pieces that never have all of the data.
-- This is a hard lab.
-It requires you to write an TCP server, TCP client, a HTTP client, and a way for all of these threads to communicate with each other.

 ## Overview

 You will be implementing a simplified version of a BitTorrent peer, called NibbleTorrent.
 NibbleTorrent is a peer-to-peer protocol, just like BitTorrent, but without the [Bencoded data](https://en.wikipedia.org/wiki/Bencode) and simplified interactions between peers.
 You will be downloading files using the following procedure: